-Step 1: Build a solid foundation
+Step 1: Build a solid business foundation

-One of the best ways I found confidence starting my business is to have extensive research to stand behind.
-You’ll need to research every aspect of your business and target market to make sure that your business is truly viable.
-Here are a few from my checklist:
+One of the best ways that I found confidence in starting my business is to have extensive research.
+You’ll need to research every aspect of your business such as the target market to make sure that your business is truly viable.
+Confetti Design has developed our Clarity Process to support small business owners.

 - Are there people already acing it in the same market?